mpc-bioinformatics/McQuaC/README.md

 ```
 TL;DR Some of the used software and containers are only available for x64, therefore Docker writes a warning on stderr that another architecture is used instead of the host architecture, which stops the Nextflow execution.
 Setting the architecture explicitly using the the env var `DOCKER_DEFAULT_PLATFORM` solves the problems.

+#### Native
+Currntly only usable with Ubuntu
+`make install-native`

+Downloads several dependencies into the `bin`-folder and creates some wrapper scripts to make the workflow natively executable.

 ##### Run the workflow
 ```